k8-scalar/k8-scalar/README.md

 git clone https://github.com/k8-scalar/k8-scalar/ && export k8_scalar_dir=`pwd`/k8-scalar
 ```

+The `${k8_scalar_dir}` environment variable refers thus to the local directory on your system in which the k8-scalar GitHub project has been cloned.

 **Setup other environment variables:**
-The tutorial provices a number of bash scripts to demonstrate the usage of K8-Scalar

-These scripts contain environment variables which should be self-declarative.
-Do not forget to specify them:
+The tutorial provices a number of bash scripts to demonstrate the usage of K8-Scalar, These scripts contain environment variables which should be self-declarative.
-  * `${k8_scalar_dir}` = the local directory on your system in which the k8-scalar GitHub project has been cloned
-                         This environment variable is already set by executing the above snippet of the git clone

   * `${MyRepository}` = the name of the Docker repository of the customized experiment-controller image (based on Scalar).
 Create in
                         advance an account for the ${MyRepository} repository at https://hub.docker.com/.
 In the context of this tutorial,
                         and all experiments from the paper are stored in the t138 repository at docker hub.